 Just because someone is in your ear giving you advice, it doesn’t necessarily mean that person always knows best.

 For example, someone on your social media feed might say “oh you should get your video on YouTube or MTV” then someone else might tell you “Well you should get radio play” or “You need to hang out at this networking event”…

-What we mean to tell you is that when it’s coming from someone that has already succeeded in doing something with themselves in the music industry, you should absolutely go ahead and listen but to just listen to everyone would be a bad idea because there are a million different paths to succeed in this music industry business and when you start taking pieces of information from everyone giving it you no longer go forward you go in circles.
+What we mean to tell you, is that when it’s coming from someone who has already succeeded in doing something with themselves in the music industry, then yes!
+You should absolutely go ahead and listen!

 All these tips for independent artists are great but You need to have a plan and you need to follow that plan, stay motivated, stay in your own lane, and on your own path, and you can build your way up to fame!

-In terms of working your project, you need to keep going even when you’ve achieved more money than you’ve ever seen in your lifetime.
+In terms of working on your project, you need to keep going even when you’ve achieved more money than you’ve ever seen in your lifetime!

 If you haven’t yet made enough to pay for studio time, at least hire a good mixing engineer to do some real post-production of your sound.

 In the beginning, many musicians usually make very little money while writing an album or promoting a show in comparison to the amount of work they put in.

 The spare change in their pockets can’t even pay for new equipment or time in a proper studio.

 Nevertheless, when the first cash payment or royalty cheque comes through, don’t start blowing that money off on celebrations.